Improving Spoken English in Engineering Students: A Study of Struggling Students in Engineering

 Question: In an average WEEK of study,

-English to communicate with a NATIVE
+English to communicate

 SPEAKER OF ENGLISH